gov-cy/staging-govcy-design-system-docs/src/getting-started/index.md

 All elements presented in the design system documentation, have been tested and they comply with the [include everyone principle]({{ '/getting-started/principles/#7.-include-everyone' | url }}).
 However, that does not mean that any implementation that uses the developer assets, automatically complies with the Standard.

 The way the design elements are used affect the accessibility of each page.
-For example [The order of heading elements](https://webdesign.tutsplus.com/articles/the-importance-of-heading-levels-for-assistive-technology--cms-31753){target="_blank"} should descend, based on the “depth” of the content and as such a `h4` element should not appear on a page before the first `h3` element declaration.
+For example [The order of heading elements](https://webdesign.tutsplus.com/articles/the-importance-of-heading-levels-for-assistive-technology--cms-31753){rel="noreferrer noopener" target="_blank"} should descend, based on the “depth” of the content and as such a `h4` element should not appear on a page before the first `h3` element declaration.

 Be extra careful when including components within other components, when you are overwriting the default appearance of elements, or when you are implementing custom elements.